 This 5-Ingredient Shrimp Alfredo is a cinch to make, takes under 30 minutes and tastes even better than anything you’ll find at a restaurant.
+All you need is fettuccine noodles, heavy cream, good parmesan cheese, shrimp, and a little bit of butter!

-As a kid, there was one dinner meal I requested more than any other – fettuccine alfredo.
+As a kid, there was one dinner meal I requested more than any other – shrimp fettuccine alfredo.

 The infatuation began when I must have been seven or eight years old and I first twirled my fork around a bowl-full of long noodles drowned in creamy white sauce at the Olive Garden.
 I inhaled my kid-sized portion in record time, after-which I basically licked the plate clean and from then on, I begged my parents to take me back more often than I care to admit.